tryton-vanmeer/tryton-vanmeer.github.io/content/blog/how-i-got-into-linux.md

 was configuring or doing things in Arch anyway.
 I figured why not use a distribution that aligns with me and is less work.

-That concludes my journy from the beginning.
+That concludes my journey from the beginning.
 From trying to solve a tech problem to becoming a pro-FOSS Linux user.
-My distro journy was a bit unusual, and I do regret never using the canonical (🥁) Ubuntu flavour and experiencing Unity.
+My distro journey was a bit unusual, and I do regret never using the canonical (🥁) Ubuntu flavour and experiencing Unity.
 But, I eventually settled into my two go-to distros: Fedora Workstation and Arch Linux.